Gayle Parker, Pastor

 Tracy Ann Battaglia, Media & Communications

 Tracy is a small farm town girl from the middle of no-where, specifically Normal, Illinois.
 She is a wife and a mother and an entrepreneur.
-The Battaglia’s had their greatest adventure yet by escaping the frozen wasteland of Normal Illinois to embrace the blossoming desert of Tempe, Arizona.
+The Battaglia’s had their greatest adventure yet by escaping the frozen wasteland of Illinois to embrace the blossoming desert of Tempe, Arizona.

 Tracy is excited to be on staff, to give life and beauty to all we do at the Spring.
 If you have graphic design or decorating experience please catch her after service, if you want to volunteer to create slides and content for our website!
 She is always taking names and submissions.

 Joe is originally from the Midwest and grew up in the Chicago area.
 In his twenties, he moved to Arizona.
 He has been involved in Children’s Ministry at various churches in different capacities.
 He first believed and trusted in Christ at a young age, through the Children’s Ministry at the church where he grew up.
 Joe believes in making Children’s Ministry the best hour of a child’s week, doing this in the most safe and healthy environment imaginable.

 After graduating from Wheaton Academy, he has received degrees from Taylor University, Bethany Seminary, and Gordon-Conwell in Massachusetts.
 In addition to desert hikes, he enjoys reading and spending time with family.

 Joe and his wife Debbie have been married for 17 years.
 They live in Tempe with their two boys, Peter, age 15, and Matthew, age 12, along with their dog Pepper.